• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / How Do You Communicate with Your Adult Children?
+You are here: Home / Baby Boomers - Women Over 50 / How Parents Communicate With Their Adult Children These Days

 Unless you are living with your adult children right now or have never had children, the way we are communicating with them has changed with technology, especially since the pandemic.